DIVERSITY, EQUITY, AND INCLUSION PRACTICES

 CDL Diversity and Inclusion Task Force

-Recognising that creating and expanding opportunities for women are fundamental to CDL’s sustainable growth and beneficial to society at large, the CDL Diversity and Inclusion Task Force was established in 2017 to promote diversity and inclusion within our workplace and the wider community.
-Under the leadership of our Group CEO, the Task Force is co-chaired by the Sustainability and HR departments.
+CDL recognises that creating and expanding opportunities for women are fundamental to CDL’s sustainable growth and beneficial to society.
+As a result, CDL’s Diversity and Inclusion Task Force was established in 2017 to promote diversity and inclusion within our workplace and the wider community.
+Under the leadership of our Group CEO, the Task Force is cochaired by the Sustainability and HR departments.

 The Women4Green network, Singapore’s first women network in support of sustainability, is a CDL initiative launched at the opening of the Singapore Sustainability Academy on 5 June 2017.
 The network aims to inspire and empower women to adopt and champion the SDGs at home, at work and at play.
 More information about Women4Green and its programmes can be found on here.